uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 In the examples [4.2](#example-42-line-by-line-word-count), [4.3](#example-43-dynamically-reading-and-counting-words-in-multiple-files), and [4.4](#example-44-counting-words-in-multiple-files-from-a-file-list), let us explore how to use a Slurm Array Job to process text files in parallel.

 The following Slurm job script processes a text file line by line using an array job.
-Save the following Slurm script as `line_word_count.job` within `example_4` folder.
+Save the following Slurm script as `line_word_count.job` within `array_example` folder.
 Prior to running this job make sure to complete the [input file generation](#example-4-array-job) step.
 This SLURM job ensures that each task in the job array processes a single line from an input file and counts the number of words in that line.

 ```bash linenums="1"
 #!/bin/bash